 Choosing an Online College for Your Criminal Justice Degree

 There are currently many schools that offer online criminal justice degrees and certificates.
 Before you choose, there are several factors that you should take into consideration before deciding on a school for your online degree.
 The first is whether that school offers the specific degree program or major that you wish to pursue.
-While some criminal justice degrees are similar sounding, there can be some unique differences between a BA in Social and Criminal Justice versus one in Law Enforcement Administration.
+While some criminal justice degrees are similar sounding, there can be some unique differences between a BA in Social and Criminal Justice versus one in Homeland Security.
 The University of Arizona Global Campus offers degrees in a variety of criminal justice focuses and levels of mastery.
 Learning format and the instruction technology provided should also be considered before choosing.

 Beginning or Continuing a Career in Criminal Justice